UNMC High School Alliance Mentoring

-Currently in its third year, UNMC’s High School Alliance is a partnership between UNMC and local school districts designed to offer unique and innovative science classes to high school juniors and seniors.
-The alliance provides the 55 enrolled students the opportunity to observe, shadow, and learn from renowned health care professionals and researchers at UNMC.
+Since the 2010-2011 school year, the UNMC High School Alliance program is a partnership between UNMC and local school districts designed to offer unique and innovative science classes to high school juniors and seniors.
+The High School Alliance provides the 55 enrolled students the opportunity to observe, shadow, and learn from renowned health care professionals and researchers at UNMC.

 The UNMC High School Alliance students are on campus from 1-3 p.m.
 Monday through Friday.
 Most of the students drive themselves to campus, and therefore have the flexibility to meet before or after class.
 Mondays are designated “focus days” where students will job shadow, work on group projects, or hear from guest speakers.
 Mondays are a good opportunity for mentors and mentees to meet, but it’s best to check with the students in advance.